-Technology is wonderful thing.
+Technology is a wonderful thing.
 Most people don’t use technology as a form of control, but sometimes abusers use technology to monitor their partners.
 Here are some things to keep in mind if you believe your partner may be trying to control or spy on you with technology.
 For more information on technology safety, visit the technology page of the NNEDV.

 If an abuser has access to your computer, they can monitor what you do by installing programs that keep a record of everything that happens on the computer.
 The most common form of computer monitoring is the use of a program called a key-logger, which records everything you type.
 These programs are targeted towards parents worried about their children’s internet use, but they can also be misused to spy on adults.
 However, if you uninstall the program, the person who installed it will probably find out.
 It may be safer to simply use a different computer when you look for help or a new place to live, for example.
 It may be safest to use a computer at a public library, community center, or Internet café.